chickaroo/Bash_Workshop/2_bash_scripting_exercise.md

 If you want to try to solve this yourself, do not scroll below this line!
 I've provided a solution and a breakdown of what each command is doing below.

 Hint: You'll need commands we haven't used before here.
 Google is your friend!

+**Top tip:** You've probably realized by now that there's way too many individual bash commands to memorize all of them.
+In reality, you'll find you always gravitate to the same few powerful ones.
+My tip would be to practice using `grep` and, if you fancy a challenge, also `awk`.
+These two are incredibly powerful in working with structured (or unstructured) files within the command line, and can save you a lot of time.

 ------------